brineylab/abutils/docs/source/tools/clustering.rst

 If ``algo`` is not provided, ``abutils.tl.cluster`` will use CD-HIT for inputs with fewer than 1000 sequences or MMseqs2 for inputs with 1000 or more sequences.

 ``abutils.tl.cluster`` returns a :class:`abutils.tl.Clusters` object, which contains the clustering results as one or more :class:`abutils.tl.Cluster` objects.
-By default, the ``abutils.tl.Clusters`` object is sorted by cluster size in descending order, so the first cluster is the largest. :class:`abutils.tl.Cluster` objects have a number of properties and methods for accessing clustering information:
+By default, the ``abutils.tl.Clusters`` object is sorted by cluster size in descending order, so the first cluster is the largest.

-- ``name``: cluster name
-- ``size``: number of sequences in the cluster
-- ``sequence_ids``: list of sequence IDs in the cluster
-- ``sequences``: list of :class:`abutils.Sequence` objects in the cluster
-- ``centroid``: :class:`abutils.Sequence` object representing the centroid of the cluster
-- ``consensus``: :class:`abutils.Sequence` object representing the consensus sequence of the cluster

-The ``consensus`` property is lazy, meaning it is not calculated until it is accessed, and once calculated, it is cached.

 |